gsypolt/api-testing-javascript/README.md

 * Add the assertions for status code and response text.

 ### api-testing-javascript/test/database.js
 This test will interact with the database while using the API.
 The API will run in the test file and will stopped after the test is finished.
 WARNING `Express` does not have a stop method so we are relying on the test runner to destroy everything and end the process.
 The tests need to completed inside `database.js` test file.
-Create the test which tests that a vegetable gets put in the database after a POST with a new vegetable, GET, and DELETE a vegatable.
+Create tests that a vegetable gets put in the database after a POST with a new vegetable, GET, and DELETE a vegatable.

 *Acceptance Criteria*
 * Construct the url that will be used in the test.
 Also, you MUST add "done" as a parameter to the test.